James Stenbeck: Storylines

 Introduced in 1980 as a widower and controlling ex-lover of heroine Barbara Ryan (who was pregnant with his child), he quickly staked his claim on his family.
 He caused Barbara to break her engagement with Tom Hughes.
 James and Barbara married as she gave birth to his son Paul Ryan.
-However, the marriage turned out to be James' only means to an end.
+However, the marriage turned out to only be James' means to an end.
 His role as the first Stenbeck husband and father of his generation secured his place as the rightful heir to the family fortune.
 He began pursuing other women outside of the marriage, including his mistresses Margo Montgomery and Dee Stewart.
 The Stenbeck family was very wealthy, seeing as how they were heirs to the Swedish throne.

 In addition to his adultery, James dabbled in drugs and stolen goods smuggling, using Barbara's business, Fashions Ltd., which he had purchased for her, as a front for his illegal activity.
 When Barbara learned about all this, the marriage was put at risk; though James managed to calm her down for a time by having Margo sidelined and trying to be more of a husband to her, it soon became even rockier when Barbara grew more disenchanted with James.

 Barbara had an infatuation with newcomer Gunnar St. Clair, a Stenbeck cousin she had met at a family event.
 Eventually she told James she was leaving him for Gunnar, and James, desperate to maintain his hold on the Stenbeck inheritance through Paul, told her she would never get custody of their son.
 James had a further setback when he discovered that he was not, in fact, the true Stenbeck heir when Greta Aldrin revealed she had switched him at birth with the true Stenbeck heir, giving the Stenbeck heir to an orphanage.
 In fact, his rival Gunnar turned out to be the true heir to the family fortune.
 Though James sought to conceal the truth, his nemesis John Dixon had also discovered the secret tape in which James admitted to his sister Ariel Aldrin he was not a Stenbeck.

 James launched a series of ploys to keep Barbara and Gunnar (to whom she was now engaged due to her and James undergoing a divorce) from gaining custody of little Paul and learning he was not a true "Stenbeck".
 His ploys included trying to kill John Dixon by poisoning a jug of water so he would not expose he was not a biological "Stenbeck", and hiring a woman named Mme.
 Koster poses as "Sylvia", Barbara's housekeeper, to drive Barbara insane and even tried to poison Gunnar numerous times to gain the fortune.
 When all else failed, James turned to attempt to murder Gunnar by throwing him from a catwalk, but Barbara saved Gunnar when she shot James, and he survived.
 He attempted to take Barbara to court for attempted murder to gain Paul.